Philodendron selloum 'Sun Red' Indoor Care and Propagation Guide

 Repot the young Philodendron Sun Red at the beginning of the growing season when the plant becomes pot-bound.
 Use a pot that is 2 sizes larger than the current one.

-Replenish the top 2-3 in. of soil of large plants at the beginning of the growing season or as necessary.
+Replenish the top 2-3 inches of soil for large plants at the beginning of the growing season or as necessary.
 Take care not to injure the roots to avoid fungal infestations.
+The large plants can also be divided at repotting to propagate new plants if you need to increase your collection or share with friends and family.

 Pruning

 Pruning Philodendron Sun Red involves removal of yellow and dead leaves to maintain the plant neat and also reduce pest and disease infestations.
+Cutback the stems of a straggly plant to the soil level at the beginning of the growing season to rejuvenate growth.
+Read more on how to prune houseplants.

 Propagation